Valdes-Tresanco-MS/gmx_MMPBSA/README.md

                   [-ls <Structure File>] [-li <Index File>] [-lg index] [-lt [TRJ [TRJ ...]]] [-make-mdins] [-use-mdins] [-rewrite-output] [--clean]

-GMX-MMPBSA is an effort to implement the GB / PB and others calculations in Gromacs.
+gmx-MMPBSA.py is an effort to implement the GB / PB and others calculations in Gromacs.
 This program is an adaptation of Amber's MMPBSA.py and essentially works as such.
-As GMX-MMPBSA adapts MMPBSA.py, since it has all the resources of this script and work with any Gromacs version.
+As gmx-MMPBSA adapts MMPBSA.py, since it has all the resources of this script and work with any Gromacs version.

 optional arguments: